 Our data products provide detailed and objective insights into benthic habitats.
-They are created from survey data gathered with our seafloor survey system (DiveRay) which is equipped with an underwater hyperspectral imaging (UHI) sensor, and processed in our proprietary AI-driven processing pipelines.
+They are created from survey data gathered with our seafloor mapping system, which is either attached to an underwater drone, or operated by a SCUBA diver.
+The system is equipped with underwater hyperspectral (UHI) and RGB cameras and several underwater navigation sensors.
+The data it collects is sent through our proprietary, AI-driven processing pipelines.

 Our orthoimagery results offer an unprecedented level of detail, providing a highly detailed and comprehensive image of the seafloor.